 1. Scope of general terms and conditions

-- The Customer will be responsible for the selection, the use and proper application, including the interoperability, in and for his organization of the Software (including possible Customized Software) and of the Services to be provided by the Supplier.
+The Customer will be responsible for the selection, use, and proper application, including the interoperability, in and for his organization of the Software (including possible Customized Software) and of the Services to be provided by the Supplier.
 The Customer is also responsible for adequate data security.
 The Data security shall include the organizational measures required to protect the data.

 Unless otherwise defined in the Agreement, the following terms shall have the meanings set forth below:

 - “Activation” means the Supplier’s services to activate the Cloud Service in the agreed scope as specified in the Agreement.